SkillsUnion/tamkeen-data/docs/1-data-fundamentals/1.3-intro-statistics/probability-distribution-families.md

 ### Z-Table

 The **Z-table** provides cumulative probabilities for standard normal distributions.
-It helps in calculating the probability that a random variable will take a value less than or equal to $Z$.
+It helps in calculating the probability that a random variable will take a value less than or equal to $$Z$$.

 ![z-table](./assets/z-table.png)